KarlsruheMIS/red2pack/README.md

 ## Experiment
 The following experiment works out of the box for a few example instances.
 Just clone or download this repository and run `bash example_experiment.sh`.
-The solution size (S) of the 2-packing set, the run time (t), the time to find a solution and proof optimality (t-p), the number of vertices in the transformed (n) and transformed edges of the MIS instance are written to `results.csv`.
+The solution size (S) of the 2-packing set, the run time (t), the time to find a solution and proof optimality (t-p), the number of vertices (n) and edges of the transformed graph are written to `results.csv`.
 For more details of the execution you can take a look into the output of the algorithms in `./out_experiment`.
 ```shell